ropensci/occCite/cran-comments.md

 There were 2 NOTEs.

 * checking CRAN incoming feasibility ...
 NOTE
 Maintainer: 'Hannah L. Owens <hannah.owens@gmail.com>'

-This is correct, and an email that is permanent.
+This is accurate, and a permanent email address.

-* checking dependencies in R code ...
-NOTE
+* checking for future file timestamps ...
+NOTE unable to verify current time
-  Unexported object imported by a ':::' call: 'BIEN:::.BIEN_sql'

-BIEN:::.BIEN_sql is a function that was designed to be internal for the BIEN package, but is necessary in order for the occCite package to access the BIEN database.
+This appears to be a check function issue and only results from running checks using Mac OS X 10.5.5 install.

 ## Downstream dependencies
 I also ran tools::check_packages_in_dir check on downstream dependencies of